 Employee Spill Response

-Published On : 15 Mar 2021
+Published On : 31 Jan 2025

 The HSE’s investigation found that:

-• There was significant non-compliance regarding management of substances hazardous to health.
+- There was significant non-compliance regarding management of substances hazardous to health.

-• The RPE (face masks) provided did not have the correct type of filter for protecting against Hydrofluoric Acid gas.
+- The RPE (face masks) provided did not have the correct type of filter for protecting against hydrofluoric acid gas.

-• The type of RPE provided to workers relied on a good seal against the face in order to protect workers and no face fit tests had been undertaken to ensure the masks fitted the workers’ faces.
+- The type of RPE provided to workers relied on a good seal against the face in order to protect workers and no face fit tests had been undertaken to ensure the masks fitted the workers’ faces.

-• Furthermore, workers were unshaven meaning their beards or stubble prevented an effective seal of the RPE to their faces.
+- Furthermore, workers were unshaven meaning their beards or stubble prevented an effective seal of the RPE to their faces.

-The company was fined £13,000 and ordered to pay costs of £9,551, but the true cost to the business is likely to be much higher, with senior management time involved in the case, and the likelihood of increased insurance costs due to the HSE prosecution and potential Employers Liability claims arising out of the incident.
+The company was fined £13,000 and ordered to pay costs of £9,551, but the true cost to the business is likely to be much higher, with senior management time involved in the case.
+And the likelihood of increased insurance costs due to the HSE prosecution and potential employers’ liability claims arising out of the incident.

 All of these negative impacts could be easily avoided, and would have cost far less than the HSE penalties.